civiccc/gerrit/README.md

 You can now push commits for review by running: gerrit push
 ```

-Specifying the `project-name` allows you to explicitly name the Gerrit
+Specifying the `[project]` allows you to explicitly name the Gerrit
 project.
 By default, this will be the name of the git repo itself, so you
 usually won't need to specify this.